Mexican Train: Opening the station

-With a standard double-twelve set the double twelve is placed in the station.
+The highest double tile is set aside before shuffling the tiles and placed to "open the station", starting the game; e.g., with a standard double-twelve set the double twelve is separated before shuffling and placed in the center of the station hub.
 In each successive round the next lower double is used until all doubles are used.
-The double-blank is the final round.
+The double-blank is used for the final round; however, players may agree to play fewer rounds in a complete game, especially when sets larger than double-nine are used.